github/docs/content/code-security/secret-scanning/about-secret-scanning.md

 {% if secret-scanning-push-protection %}

 You can also enable {% data variables.product.prodname_secret_scanning %} as a push protection for a repository or an organization.
-When this feature is enabled, {% data variables.product.prodname_secret_scanning %} prevents contributors from pushing their changes via the CLI whenever a new secret is detected in the push.
-To proceed, contributors must either remove the secret(s) from the push, or bypass the protection through a custom URL provided in the CLI message.
-The URL points to a page on {% data variables.product.product_name %} where contributors can allow their secret past the protection as a false positive, a test secret, or a real secret that they’ll fix later.
+When this feature is enabled, {% data variables.product.prodname_secret_scanning %} prevents contributors from pushing their changes via the CLI whenever a new secret is detected.
+To proceed, contributors must either remove the secret(s) from the push, or bypass the protection through a custom URL provided in a CLI message.
 For more information, see "[Protecting pushes with {% data variables.product.prodname_secret_scanning %}](/code-security/secret-scanning/protecting-pushes-with-secret-scanning)."

 {% endif %}